DeniseWorthen/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

 - *model_configure*
 - *nems.configure*
 - *suite_[suite_name].xml* (used only at build time)
+- *datm.streams* (data stream configuration files used only for cdeps)

 While the *input.nml* file is also a configuration file used by the UFS Weather Model, it is described in :numref:`Section %s <InputNML>`.
 The run-time configuration of model output fields is controlled by the combination of *diag_table* and *model_configure*, and is described in detail in :numref:`Section %s <OutputFiles>`.